Get insider access

 3.4 Studio Video

 The Sony a6000 isn't suitable for studio video.
-It can only record 1080p video with 8-bit 4:2:0 color, giving you less to work with when editing and processing your footage.
+It can only record 1080p video with 8-bit 4:2:0 color, giving you less flexibility when editing and processing your footage.
 Video quality is decent, but it doesn't have the best dynamic range and doesn't perform very well in low light.
 Its autofocus system also shows its age compared to newer Sony models, as it can sometimes lose its target and be a bit slow to catch up.
+Finally, it doesn't have a headphone jack or microphone input, making it much harder to capture quality audio.

 Pros